 When you're ready for serious R&R combined with the best natural and hyper-local ingredients, book a treatment at one of these luxurious spas from Carmel Valley to Napa Valley.

 The Four Seasons in Calistoga is the newest comer to the Napa Valley resort scene.
 Expect local mud treatments at the Spa Talisa.(Courtesy of Four Seasons)

 Four Seasons Resort and Residences, Napa Valley

 Calistoga has a long history as a spa destination thanks to its hot springs and mineral-rich soil thick with volcanic ash.
-Spa Talisa will continue that tradition once the new Four Seasons opens here in mid-2021.
+Spa Talisa will continue that tradition once the new Four Seasons opens here in mid-2021 (as of August 2021, the hotel is accepting reservations).
 Expect treatments to incorporate the region's famous mud as well as antioxidant-boosting grape seeds and olive oil sourced directly from the resort grounds.
 After your appointment, become one with the spa gardens where Native American steam decks and a sunken whirlpool with vineyards views promise to deepen the tranquil vibes. // 400 Silverado Trail North (Calistoga), fourseasons.com

 Carmel Valley Ranch hosts massages outdoors beneath its leafy oak trees.
 (Courtesy of Carmel Valley Ranch)

 Carmel Valley Ranch